holden-chen/holden-chen/README.md

 # Salesforce

-I work as a Salesforce Admin/Developer, and bring software engineering best practices and problem-solving appraoches to the ecosystem.
+I work as a Salesforce Admin/Developer, and bring software engineering approach to the ecosystem.
 I have a deep interest in DevOps practices, open-source tooling, and integrations with cloud service providers.

-# Go

-I'm learning Go because most of the Cloud Native technology is written in it.
-I want to gain a better understanding of how they work, and I want to be able to contribute to their development in the future.

-I try to do some work on Exercism every day.
-You can follow my progress and see my solutions [here.](https://exercism.org/profiles/mischavandenburg)